 How do students apply for STEP-UP?

 Please see For Interns page.
-The online application for our 2023 summer program will open soon for returning students and newly-nominated students.
+The online application for our 2024 summer program is open for returning students and newly-nominated students.
 For more information, contact D'Wauna Young at 423-668-2431 or firstname.lastname@example.org.

 What is Work Readiness Training?

 Work Readiness training is a critical part of the STEP-UP Chattanooga experience that provides interns with the skills they need to be successful in their summer internships and future job searches.
 This required training includes:

 Dressing properly for any job opportunity

 Preparing for successful job interviews (each participant does a mock interview with a business professional)